egoist/tsup/docs/README.md

 Note that `--dts` does not resolve external (aka in `node_modules`) types used in the `.d.ts` file, if that's somehow a requirement, try the experimental `--dts-resolve` flag instead.

+#### Emit declaration file only

+The `--dts-only` flag is the equivalent of the `emitDeclarationOnly` option in `tsc`.
+Using this flag will only emit the declaration file, without the JavaScript files.

 ### Generate sourcemap file

 ```bash